TAG Heuer

-The company began as Uhrenmanufaktur Heuer AG, founded in 1860 by Edouard Heuer in St-Imier, Switzerland.
-In 1985, TAG Group purchased a majority stake in the company, forming TAG Heuer.
+TAG Heuer S.A., founded Heuer AG (/ˌtæɡ ˈhɔɪ.ər/ TAG-_-HOY-ər) is a Swiss luxury watchmaker.
+Heuer was founded in 1860 by Edouard Heuer in St-Imier, Switzerland.
+In 1985, Techniques d'Avant Garde (TAG) purchased a majority stake in the company, forming TAG Heuer.
 In 1999, French luxury goods conglomerate LVMH bought nearly 100 percent of the Swiss company.
 The name TAG Heuer combines the initials of "Techniques d'Avant Garde" and the founder's surname.
+Although best known for its chronographs, it has also manufactured stopwatches.

 History

 TAG Heuer is based in La Chaux-de-Fonds, Switzerland, and is led by CEO Frédéric Arnault.
 Jack Heuer, great-grandson of the founder, is the honorary chairman.
 TAG Heuer maintains a watchmaking workshop in Cornol, Switzerland, and a watchmaking factory in La Chaux-de-Fonds.
 TAG Heuer's slogan is "Swiss Avant-Garde Since 1860".

 1860 through 1880s

 In 1860 Edouard Heuer founded Uhrenmanufaktur Heuer AG (English: Heuer Watchmaking Inc.) in St-Imier, Switzerland.

 Edouard Heuer patented his first chronograph in 1882 and in 1887 patented an "oscillating pinion" still used by major watchmakers of mechanical chronographs.